Watch: How to practise yoga for cancer care

 Yoga can help people deal with a diagnosis

-And yoga is – according to experts at Harvard Medical School – a highly effective way to tackle the emotional fallout of diagnosis, by reducing stress and anxiety – and with them heart rate, blood pressure and breathing problems.
+And yoga is – according to recent research – a highly effective way to tackle the emotional fallout of diagnosis, by reducing stress and anxiety – and with them heart rate, blood pressure and breathing problems.

 Check out Campbell’s 20-minute gentle post-diagnosis yoga practice